 When Faculty log into myON, they can see a dashboard that shows them information about their roster, groups, students, their students' placement scores, and their students' reading in myON.
 Teachers can go back to this page by selecting the myON logo at the top of any page.

 You will see a list of the students on your roster and information about their reading.
 You'll also see information for your roster and groups as a whole.

 Above the table of students, you'll see options that let you choose the information you want to see.
-You can choose to see students' reading placement scores, how many books they have finished, how many pages they have read, how much time they've spent reading, the type of content they've been reading (fiction/nonfiction), their scores on myON book quizzes, and how many projects they've been assigned, and their recordings.
+You can choose to see students' reading placement scores, how many books they have finished, how many pages they have read, how much time they've spent reading, their scores on myON book quizzes, how many projects they've been assigned, and their recordings.
 You won't see all of the options at once; use the left and right arrows to find the option you need.